About

 Before coming to Gloucester, Jonathan was Organ Scholar of Winchester Cathedral (under Andrew Lumsden) where he played at the funeral of the composer Sir John Tavener.
 Before that, Jonathan was Organ Scholar of Southwark Cathedral (under Peter Wright), playing at services for the 2012 London Olympics and HM The Queen's Diamond Jubilee.

-Through his annual involvement in the Three Choirs Festival, Jonathan plays alongside the Philharmonia Orchestra and has worked with guest conductors such as Simon Halsey, Martyn Brabbins, Sir Andrew Davis and Edward Gardner.
+Through his annual involvement in the Three Choirs Festival, Jonathan plays alongside the Philharmonia Orchestra and has worked with guest conductors such as Martyn Brabbins, Sir Andrew Davis and Edward Gardner.
 He also frequently plays alongside orchestras such as the BBC National Orchestra of Wales, the English Symphony Orchestra, the Corelli Orchestra, and the British Sinfonietta, and has accompanied renowned choirs such as Ex Cathedra and the BBC National Chorus of Wales, among others.
 He has performed live several times on BBC Radio 3 and 4, and in August 2023 made his BBC Proms debut, performing alongside BBCNOW in Holst’s The Planets.

 Jonathan has released three solo recordings and appeared in numerous others.
 In 2015 he released his first solo disc, Gloucester Experience (Willowhayne), featuring Reubke’s Sonata on the 94th Psalm.
 In 2016 he released a DVD, The Grand Organ of Gloucester Cathedral, with Priory (featuring his own transcription of Dukas’ The Sorcerer’s Apprentice).
 Jonathan's third recording, Redcliffe Experience (Willowhayne), was released in 2019, featuring new works by Neil Cox and Cecilia McDowall, and transcriptions of music by Brahms and Elgar.